-Plan and conduct an all-inclusive Community Needs Assessment for NCWVCAA for 2012 and Update Assessments for 2013 and 2014 with an emphasis on meeting the Community Services Block Grant and Head Start/Early Head Start program requirements.
-(Again, this report serves as the 2013 Update Report.)
+Plan and conduct an all-inclusive Community Needs Assessment for NCWVCAA in 2012 and Update Assessments in 2013 and 2014 with an emphasis on meeting the Community Services Block Grant and Head Start/Early Head Start program requirements.
+(Again, this report serves as the 2014 Update Report.)